mirandyrakotoniaina/university-social-network/README.md

 ### 4. Configure Supabase

-The application connects to the project's Supabase backend using:
+The application connects to the Supabase backend using:

 * Supabase API URL
 * Supabase Publishable Key

 These values are required to initialize Supabase in the Flutter application.

-The project uses the same Supabase project for the different application modules.

 **Do not use or expose the Supabase Secret Key in the Flutter application or in the Git repository.**